11 Things You Might Not Know About the Marine Corps

 The purpose of the Marine Corps is amphibious warfare, or attacking the land by storming from the sea.
 And yet the Marines are largely absent from the Normandy Invasion—history’s most famous amphibious assault.
 Why did the Army get the job?

 More people.
 The Army had 89 divisions; the Marine Corps had 6.
 (As goes the saying, “The Marines win battles; the Army wins wars.”)
-Perhaps more importantly, however, is that there was an ongoing rivalry between the Army and the Marines.
+And almost all of the Marines were in the Pacific.
+But there was a contingent of Marines on board the U.S.S.
+Texas who were held back, probably because of the ongoing rivalry between the Army and the Marines.
 Because the leaders of the Allied Forces were Army generals, there was no chance they’d share the spotlight on the biggest operation of the war.
 Even when the invasion looked grim, the Marines who watched from the U.S.S.
 Texas were never unleashed.
 As journalist W. Thomas Smith has written, the leadership didn’t want headlines the next day to read “Marines save Rangers at Normandy.”

 Marines assigned to the Office of Strategic Services, forerunner to the CIA and U.S. Army Special Forces, were on the ground, however, secretly working as observers of the invasion and facilitators for Army paratroopers who were jumping behind enemy lines.